The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Supporting data

 Depth is not the only criterion, however.
 Some amount of colour information on background sources is required for efficient and clean separation of background galaxies from cluster members and foreground sources.
-A 2-band colour selection is needed for clusters at $z \la 0.2$ whereas 3 bands are needed for more distant clusters.
+A two-band colour selection is needed for clusters at $z \la 0.2$, whereas three bands are needed for more distant clusters.
 With this requirement, we are able to control contamination by cluster member galaxies at the percent level \citep{ok+sm16} and, whenever needed, our dedicated observations will obtain this minimal coverage.
 For many of the well-known Tier-2 clusters, several more bands are often available (uBV, Rc, I, z), and will be used.

 In addition to an overall mass measurement, WL can also provide information on the mass density profile if the density of background sources is large enough ($n \gtrsim 20\, {\rm arcmin}^{-2}$).
 The right-hand panel of Fig.~\ref{fig:lens2} shows the radial shear profile one can obtain under the typical observing conditions we expect.
 The example is PSZ2\, G$077.90-26.63$ (A2409) at $z=0.148$, for which deep SuprimeCam data yields $n=22$ faint background galaxies per square arc minute out to about 2.5 Mpc from the centre.
 The accuracy on mass is 33\% for a mass of order $M_{500} \simeq 5\times 10^{14} \msol$.
+We typically expect the shear signal to deliver constraints on the concentration of individual halos to 30\% accuracy for the most massive clusters, with a source density $n \gtrsim 20\, {\rm arcmin}^{-2}$.
+On the other hand, for low-mass, Tier-1 clusters, with the shallowest (CFIS or DES-like) observations, the same accuracy can only be achieved after the stacking of about 20 clusters or so.
+In this process, we intend to stack the likelihood in a hierarchical Bayesian manner \citep[see eg][]{lieu17} rather than use a crude shear stacking in concentric annuli.